 Learn about the Children’s Blizzard 1888.

 Lauren Tarshis’s website contains additional teaching resources.
-For I Survived the Children’s Blizzard, 1888, the author offers a comprehension check.
+In I Survived the Children’s Blizzard, 1888, the author offers a comprehension check.
 This check asks one knowledge level question for each chapter.
-Novel activities includes a printable with figurative language examples from the the book for students to identify.
-You can also print a four page quiz.
+Novel activities include a printable with figurative language examples from the book for students to identify.
+You can also print a four-page quiz.

 An exceptional video about locusts narrated by Tarshis provides a lot of nonfictional information.
 In the video, Tarshis mentions “primary sources” and provides several examples of how she changed passages to “show, don’t tell.”

 See what Lauren Tarshis is planning next.
 I Survived the Attack of the Grizzlies, 1967 comes out September 25, 2018.

 The story tells of the bear attacks that took place in Glacier National Park in the summer of 1967.

 Purchase the I Survived Growing Bundle at a huge discount.